Shippable/docs/sources/deploy/kubernetes-multiple-containers.md

 ## Sample project

 Here are some links to a working sample of this scenario.
-This is a simple Node.js application that runs some tests and then pushes the image to Docker hub.
+This is a simple Node.js application that runs some tests and then pushes the image to Docker Hub.
 It also contains all of the pipelines configuration files for deploying to Kubernetes for all of the scenarios described above.

 **Source code:**  [devops-recipes/deploy-kubernetes-multi-container](https://github.com/devops-recipes/deploy-kubernetes-multi-container)